The CPB Young Writing Fellowship

 In 2014, The Bombay Review launched on a quiet college evening by two friends in Pune, India.
 7 years later, we have realised that we are in a position to help the literary landscape of our home country, and the region.
 We began the year by funding new writing coming from LGBTQ+ and Dalit backgrounds, followed it with an annual creative writing award for fiction and poetry, and are now offering fellowships.

 Over the years, TBR has been supported by a wide range of writers and poets from all over the world.
-From New York Times editors to Booker Prize winners, the 13 year old writer we published to Altaf Tyrewala’s 90 year old grandmother – it has been lovely.
+From New York Times editors to Booker Prize winners, the 13 year old writer we published to Altaf Tyrewala’s 90 year old grandmother – it has been a diverse, and lovely journey.

 These literary fellowships represent a significant fulfillment of one aspect of our continuing mission: to recognize, publish, and support extraordinary authors in the early stages of their careers.

-This fellowship at The Bombay Review offers qualified young individuals time to develop as writers by receiving a modest stipend, healthy work space for writing, and mentorship from qualified writers.
-Fellows will receive INR 20,000 over the course of 2 months, and do not have to be physically present in either New York or Mumbai.
+This fellowship at The Bombay Review offers qualified young individuals time to develop as writers by receiving a modest stipend, healthy work space for writing, and mentorship from our magazine editors.
+Fellows will receive INR 10,000 over the course of 2 months, and do not have to be physically present in either New York or Mumbai.
 In light of the pandemic situation, the fellowship has moved completely online.

 Points to note: